 Track and Manage Health Conditions

-Although the potential and promise of data analytics in healthcare seems endless, there are some challenges that have been uncovered.
+Although the potential and promise of healthcare big data analytics seems endless, there are some challenges that have been uncovered.
 For example, there is always the lingering risk of cybersecurity attacks.
-Because healthcare data is private and requires the highest level of discretion, it’s imperative to layer robust security protocols on top of any analytics application.
+Because healthcare data is private and requires the highest level of discretion, it’s imperative to layer robust data security protocols on top of any analytics application.

 Using big data and data science, healthcare is poised to explode in growth and patient satisfaction.
 What will we use data analytics for next?
 As always, let us know your thoughts in the comments below!Tags: app developers san francisco, big data in healthcare, data science in healthcare, eHealth app development San Francisco, medical app, medical app developer, medical app developers, medical app development, medical apps, MedTech app developers San Francisco, mHealth app developer San Francisco, mobile app development San Francisco, San Francisco app development, San Francisco eHealth app developer, San Francisco MedTech, San Francisco mobile app development